RHasan97/Recipe-classifier/README.md

 ## Data Preprocessing

-Initially there were *988* different food types in the dataset.
+Initially there were *1025* different food types in the dataset.
 After some analysis, I found out *940* of them are rare.
-So, I removed those types and then I have *48* types.
+So, I removed those types and then I have *55* types.
 After that, I removed the description without any types resulting in *27,313* samples.

 ## Model Training

-Finetuned a `distilroberta-base`, `distilbert-base-cased` model from HuggingFace Transformers using Fastai and Blurr.
-The model training notebook can be viewed [here](https://github.com/RHasan97/Recipe-classifier/blob/main/Notebooks/Recipe_classifier.ipynb)
+Finetuned a `distilroberta-base` model from HuggingFace Transformers using Fastai and Blurr.
+The model training notebook can be viewed [here](https://github.com/RHasan97/Recipe-classifier/blob/main/Notebooks/Recipe_classifier.ipynb).
+The other models have also performed well and their performances are provided below.

 **Models Performance:**
 | Models          | Multilabel Accuracy Score(%)  |
 |:----------------:|:----------------:|